Last Updated on June 2, 2021 by Natasha Amar

 A question that faces the intrepid traveler in times when many countries are experiencing the effects of mass tourism and looking at ways to control the number of incoming tourists (think Italy’s Cinque Terre or cities like Paris) is if it’s still possible to explore a region that is still truly ‘off-the-beaten-path’.

 Surprisingly, even as the South East Asian circuit, parts of South America, and multi-city itineraries of Western Europe have been traversed by every travel enthusiast you know, the Middle East remains largely unexplored as a region.
 What’s more, the region’s countries such as Jordan, Oman, UAE, Bahrain, Qatar, Lebanon, and Turkey offer something to every type of traveler, whether you’re interested in culture, history, cities, architecture, or culinary exploration.
-As if you needed more reasons to visit, airlines such as Qatar Airways give you the best bang for your buck with great service and world class onboard entertainment.
 Here are reasons for the intrepid traveler to visit the Middle East, one of the most hospitable regions in the world.

 Culture & Tradition